docker-library/docs/rails/README.md

 This will create a sub-directory named `webapp` inside your current directory.

+# Image Variants

+The `rails` images come in many flavors, each designed for a specific use case.

+## `rails:<version>`

+This is the defacto image.
+If you are unsure about what your needs are, you probably want to use this one.
+It is designed to be used both as a throw away container (mount your source code and start the container to start your app), as well as the base to build other images off of.
+This tag is based off of [`buildpack-deps`](https://registry.hub.docker.com/_/buildpack-deps/). `buildpack-deps` is designed for the average user of docker who has many images on their system.
+It, by design, has a large number of extremely common Debian packages.
+This reduces the number of packages that images that derive from it need to install, thus reducing the overall size of all images on your system.

+## `rails:onbuild`

+This image makes building derivitative images easier.
+For most use cases, creating a `Dockerfile` in the base of your project directory with the line `FROM rails:onbuild` will be enough to create a stand-alone image for your project.

 # License

 View [license information](https://github.com/rails/rails#license) for the software contained in this image.